ibm-datapower/datapower-tutorials/datapower-enforce-kerberos/datapower-enforce-kerberos.md

 Let we configure SoapUI to respond to the `Negotiate` challenge.
 The configuration is quite long, but is well explained at the following link: https://www.soapui.org/soap-and-wsdl/spnego/kerberos-authentication.html
 As explained in the SoapUI documentation, we need to complete following configuration steps:
-1. modify a Windows Registry key in order to allows the SoapUI JVM to access the Ticket-Granting Tiket (TGT) session key
+1. modify a Windows Registry key in order to allows the SoapUI JVM to access the Ticket-Granting Ticket (TGT) session key
 1. create a keytab (`Administrator.keytab`) containing the user password to be used
 1. create a configuration file (`krb5.conf`) containing information about the Key Distribution Center (KDC) that will be used by SoapUI to retrieve the service ticket
 1. create a configuration file (`login.conf`) to be used by SoapUI JAAS Login Module